e0ipso/e0ipso.github.io/_posts/2020-02-13-google-slides-drupalcon.md

 ---
 title: Google Slides Made Mandatory at DrupalCon
 categories:
   - web-development
   - drupal
 tags:
- - Open Source
+  - Free Software
   - Drupal Development
   - Privacy
 ---
 DrupalCon North America is the anual conference about the Open Source CMS, and it is amazing.
 However this year there is something we need to help fix.
 It